greenelab/deep-review/manuscript.md

 Contributions were handled through GitHub, with individuals submitting "pull requests" to suggest additions to the manuscript.

 To facilitate citation, we [defined](https://github.com/greenelab/deep-review/blob/master/CONTRIBUTING.md#markdown) a markdown citation syntax.
-We supported citations to the following identifier types (in order of preference): DOIs, PubMed IDs, arXiv IDs, and URLs.
+We supported citations to the following identifier types (in order of preference): DOIs, PubMed Central IDs, PubMed IDs, arXiv IDs, and URLs.
 References were automatically generated from citation metadata by querying APIs to generate [Citation Style Language](http://citationstyles.org/) (CSL) JSON items for each reference.
 [Pandoc](http://pandoc.org/) and [pandoc-citeproc](https://github.com/jgm/pandoc-citeproc) converted the markdown to HTML and PDF, while rendering the formatted citations and references.
-In total, referenced works consisted of 343 DOIs, 6 PubMed records, 115 arXiv manuscripts, and 44 URLs (webpages as well as manuscripts lacking standardized identifiers).
+In total, referenced works consisted of 343 DOIs, 6 PubMed Central records, 0 PubMed records, 115 arXiv manuscripts, and 44 URLs (webpages as well as manuscripts lacking standardized identifiers).

 We implemented continuous analysis so the manuscript was automatically regenerated whenever the source changed [@Qh7xTLwz].
 We configured Travis CI -- a continuous integration service -- to fetch new citation metadata and rebuild the manuscript for every commit.